SettleMint-Collaboration/.github/profile/README.md

 # SettleMint Collaboration 🚀

 Welcome to the **SettleMint Collaboration** GitHub Organization!
-This is our hub for partnering with organizations like **SettleMint India** to build amazing solutions together. 🎉
+This is our hub for partnering with organizations to build amazing solutions together. 🎉

 ## How It Works
 1. **Create a Repository**: